dgrijalva/jwt-go/README.md

 A [go](http://www.golang.org) (or 'golang' for search engine friendliness) implementation of [JSON Web Tokens](http://self-issued.info/docs/draft-jones-json-web-token.html)

-## 2.0.0 is coming!

-There are a couple open pull requests that contain breaking changes I believe are essential for moving this project forward.
-We will try to make upgrading as painless as possible (and the 1.x.x versions will remain available).
-If you believe this will effect you, please review the open pull requests and comment as soon as possible.
-I'm planning to land these changes **Friday, Aug 22, 2014**.

-The changes are very small modifications to the API, but in keeping with the spirit of semantic versioning, I'm taking any breaking change seriously.

 ## What the heck is a JWT?

 In short, it's a signed JSON object that does something useful (for example, authentication).
 It's commonly used for `Bearer` tokens in Oauth 2.
 A token is made of three parts, separated by `.`'s.
 The first two parts are JSON objects, that have been [base64url](http://tools.ietf.org/html/rfc4648) encoded.
 The last part is the signature, encoded the same way.